 The restaurant business is as tough as they come.
 The keys to a successful restaurant are among the most sought-after secrets by owners and managers.
 What makes it work?
 What brings customers in the door?
 What makes them come back?
 What encourages customers to tell their friends and family to give it a try?
 Amarjit Randhawa, owner of University Place’s India Mahal, might just have the answer to the secrets of a successful restaurant business.
-After all, the India Mahal just celebrated its twenty-first year of serving the South Sound with their brand of authentic Indian cuisine for more than 20 years.
+After all, India Mahal has been serving the South Sound with their brand of authentic Indian cuisine for more than 20 years.

 Randhawa was born and raised in the city of Kapurthala in the Punjab state of Northern India.
 Even from a young age, he found joy in cooking.
 “I used to help my mom, and so she taught me how to cook,” he recalls.
 In 1984 Randhawa moved to the United States where he worked in an Indian restaurant in Washington, DC.
 In 1993, he headed west and settled in the South Sound.
 “I chose [the Pacific Northwest] because I liked the weather,” he says with a laugh.
 After a few years of managing an Indian restaurant in Fife, Randhawa decided he could make it on his own.
 “I like serving people,” he says.
 “I’m a public person.
 And then also in the Indian food business, you eat good.”
 On June 20, 1996, the original India Mahal opened its doors at 3547 Bridgeport Way.
 Since then, the restaurant has flourished.